 HP (HPQ) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the personal computer and printer maker had lost 0.67% in the past month.
-In that same time, the Computer and Technology sector gained 17.65%, while the S&P 500 gained 14.3%.

-Wall Street will be looking for positivity from HPQ as it approaches its next earnings report date.
+HPQ will be looking to display strength as it nears its next earnings release, which is expected to be May 27, 2020.
 The company is expected to report EPS of $0.45, down 15.09% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $12.88 billion, down 8.23% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $12.88 billion, down 8.23% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.17 per share and revenue of $54.53 billion, which would represent changes of -3.13% and -7.19%, respectively, from the prior year.

-Any recent changes to analyst estimates for HPQ should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for HPQ.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 5.57% lower.
-HPQ is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 3.21% lower.
+HPQ is currently sporting a Zacks Rank of #3 (Hold).

-We can also see that HPQ currently has a PEG ratio of 3.17.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Computer - Mini computers was holding an average PEG ratio of 2.25 at yesterday's closing price.
+Meanwhile, HPQ's PEG ratio is currently 3.33.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Computer - Mini computers was holding an average PEG ratio of 2.36 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.